 The Office of the Ombudsman has ordered former Ako Bicol Rep. Elizaldy "Zaldy" Co to explain alleged irregularities in flood control projects amounting to P289.5 million in Oriental Mindoro.

-An order for Co to file a counter-affidavit was served at his last known address last week, but individuals there refused to accept it.
+An order for Co to file a counter-affidavit was served at his last known address, but individuals there refused to accept it.

-Assistant Ombudsman Mico Clavano confirmed the order was validly served and deemed received, stating that Co will be considered in default if he fails to file his counter-affidavit within the period.
+Assistant Ombudsman Mico Clavano confirmed the order was validly served and deemed received, stating that Co will be considered in default if he fails to file his counter-affidavit.

-Co left the Philippines in August for medical treatment in the United States, and his current whereabouts remain unknown.
+Co left the Philippines in August for medical treatment in the United States and has yet to return, and his current whereabouts remain unknown.

 The Ombudsman has intelligence on Co's whereabouts and may request passport cancellation and an Interpol red notice once cases are filed in court.